hash-bang/Monoxide/README.md

 });

-// Delete a specific document by its ID monoxide.widgets.remove({
+// Delete a specific document by its ID monoxide.models.widgets.remove({
 	$id: someID,
 });

-// Delete all documents in the collection monoxide.delete({
+// Delete all documents in the collection where color='blue' monoxide.delete({
 	$collection: 'widgets',
 	$multiple: true,
+	color: 'blue',
 });

-// Delete all documents in the collection monoxide.widgets.delete();
+// Delete all documents in the collection monoxide.models.widgets.delete();
 ```

 **Notes:**